surawut-jirasaktavee/course-mlops-zoomcamp/local-host/01-intro/setup.md

 For the `Docker` and `Docker-compose` in Apple Silicon architecture come together in the `Docker Desktop`.
 So we can download only one time.
 Click &#8594; [Docker & Docker-compose](https://www.docker.com/products/docker-desktop/) and then follow the instructions to install it.

-For the command-line install docker and docker-compose by `brew` packages (install brew)[https://brew.sh/]:
+For the command-line installation docker and docker-compose by `brew` packages [install brew](https://brew.sh/):

 ````zsh
 brew install docker --cask